bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 :::

-This is the case for example when working with data obtained from the API.
+For example, this is the case when working with data obtained from the API.
 Because an API is a "contract" between a server and a client, the data returned by the server is "guaranteed" to be valid.
 In these cases, the `is*` utility methods provide a convenient way to discriminate between valid values.

 ```typescript
 import { AppBskyEmbedImages } from '@atproto/api'